 Working on side-projects often gets a bad rap, but they can change the course of your career.
-I've outlined eight reasons why I think most people should start a side-project.
+Here are eight reasons why I love side-projects and why I think most people should start one (or three).

 Unlike working a full-time job or working on just one startup or small business, having multiple side-projects de-risks any mistakes you might make (and you will make mistakes!)